 Sometimes you think you can trust results from a survey, but it isn’t always easy to spot fake statistics.
 Do you believe an egg company when it tells you 50% of consumers in a taste test preferred their eggs?
 How about if a voluntary survey of U.S. Marines showed overwhelming support for massive pay increases for military personnel?
 Sometimes it isn’t enough to just accept the data as it is presented.
 Dig a little deeper and you might uncover one of these common problems with stats.

 Finding Fake Statistics: Steps

 Step 1: Take a close look at who paid for the survey.
 If you read a statistic stating 90% of people lost 20 pounds in a month on a certain “miracle” diet, look at who paid.
 If it was the company who owns that “miracle” product, then it’s likely you have what’s called a self-selection study.
 In a self-selection study, someone stands to gain financially from the results of a trial or survey.
 You may have seen those soda ads where “90% of people prefer the taste of product X.” But if the manufacturer of product X paid for that survey, you probably can’t trust the results.

-Step 2: Take a look at if the statistics came from a voluntary survey.
+Step 2: Take a look to see if the statistics came from a voluntary survey.
 A voluntary response sample is a sample where the participants can choose to be included in the sample or not.
 For example, if your professor sent you an email with an invitation to comment on what you think of a new textbook, then that would be a voluntary response sample.
 If it was a mandatory part of your course, then that would not be a voluntary response sample.
 These types of samples are not suitable for statistics because they carry a heavy bias toward people who have strong opinions (often negative ones).
 In other words, students are more likely to respond to the above survey if they hate the textbook.
 The students who like it will probably be less likely to respond.